Talking to Your Child About Death: An Age-By-Age Comparison

 But, even if they aren’t fully able to understand this kind of loss, it’s a good rule of thumb to let them know about it, especially if it’s someone they regularly see.

-Point out a dead bug on the window ledge or dead leaves in the fall.
+Use everyday examples by talking about a dead bug on the window ledge or dead leaves in the fall.

 While it might not seem like the most pleasant topic of conversation, it can help your child connect the dots as to what death really means.

+When it comes to losing someone close, keep your statements short and declarative.
 Saying something like, “Grandma won’t be here anymore; she died” is a good way to approach young kids.
 Leave the details out for now.

 Kids this age are naturally curious, and if they know someone has died, they’re likely to have a lot of questions.
+While you should answer those questions as well as you can, it’s still okay not to go into great detail.

 You might find that your child focuses a lot on death at this age if they’ve lost someone they love.
+Don’t automatically assume this is some kind of trauma response.
+It’s normal for kids at this age to focus heavily on new information.

 Maintain the conversation, let them know it’s okay to ask questions and try to “normalize” death as something that isn’t scary or mysterious.

 By the age of ten, your child might be less likely to ask questions about death openly.
+It usually means they might be internalizing those questions and thoughts, making them anxious and confused.

 It’s important for your child (or teen) to know they have someone they can talk to.